MursalimAnsari/Swiggy-Interview/README.md

 * The first assertEquals() statement checks if the player's initial health is 100.
 * The second assertEquals() statement checks if the player's initial strength is 10.
 * The third assertEquals() statement checks if the player's initial attack is 5.
+* Mockito is used for mocking the objects.

 5. Purpose: